MichelleGri/Hangman-Revolution/README.md

 The logo has been created with ASCII art, using the website [Patorjk](https://patorjk.com/software/taag/#p=display&f=Graffiti&t=Type%20Something%20).
 It appears at the top of the game and remains there throughout the course of the game.

 ![Logo](images/logo.PNG)

+### Emojis

+Several emojis have been included to add playfulness and fun in the game.
+These appear next to the game messages.

 ### Welcome message